usnistgov/OSCAL/docs/schema/readme.md

 The XML also serves as an example of OSCAL, but for more correct or realistic examples with richer semantics, see [subdirectories under 'working'](../..), including [NIST SP800-53](../../SP800-53), [ISO 27002](../../ISO-27002), and [COBIT 5](../../COBIT5).

 The publication version of the OSCAL schema may be found in the [lib/XSD](../../lib/XSD) directory as file [oscal-documented.xsd](../../lib/XSD/oscal-documented.xsd).
 This file is produced via an automated process [as described there](../../lib/XSD/readme.md).
+A mirror copy may be available in this subdirectory but it may be best to check dates.

 -----